Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_overview.md

 ![Vector pipeline diagram](images/rvv_pipeline.jpg)

 The architecture is largely derived from the 3-stage pipeline used on AFTx07, with the major addition of a uop queue in between the instruction decode and execute logic.
 This allows us to split long vector operations into smaller uops that can be natively executed by our 4-wide vector execute stage.
 All instructions whether scalar or vector share the pipeline and stay strictly in order to minimize complexity.
 The load store controller serializes accesses to the cache to allow us to handle wide vector operations with our single-ported cache.
-We add a shadow copy of the vector CSRs in the decode stage to ensure that changes made by `vset*` instructions get immediately reflected in the vector instructions following them without requiring a stall.
+We add a shadow copy of the vector CSRs in the decode stage to ensure that changes made by `vset*` instructions do not require stalling for many cycles.
 The shadow copy is overwritten by the primary CSRs in the mem stage whenever there is a pipeline flush.

 The design uses a 128-bit wide vector register file split into 4 32-bit wide banks.
 These feed 4 vector execution lane through a crossbar, each of which is capable of performing various vector operations at a native width of 32 bits.
 To support sub-word and mixed-width operations, the read crossbar shifts and masks the data coming from the vector register banks to allow reuse of the native-width functional units, and the reverse operation is applied during writeback.